 The Alternative Spring Break trip is an opportunity for students to explore the concepts of servant leadership and social justice — specifically around issues of poverty, homelessness and socioeconomic status.

-Running March 19 – 26, the 2016 Alternative Spring Break trip will be in Indianapolis, Indiana, for the sixth consecutive year.
+Running March 23 – 30, the 2019 Alternative Spring Break trip will be in Indianapolis, Indiana, for the ninth consecutive year.
 Students will engage in hands-on service projects and discuss issues of servant leadership and social justice with Indianapolis organization leaders.
 Alternative Spring Break partner sites have included Habitat for Humanity of Greater Indianapolis, Circle of Sisterhood Foundation, Gleaners Food Bank, Hearts and Hands of Indiana, Providence Cristo Rey High School, Rebuilding the Wall and Wheeler Mission Ministries.

 The phrase "servant leadership" was coined by Robert K. Greenleaf in 1970, in an essay that launched the modern servant leadership movement.
 Greenleaf wrote that "the servant-leader is servant first ... with the natural feeling that one wants to serve, to serve first.
 Then conscious choice brings one to aspire to lead.
 That person is sharply different from one who is leader first, perhaps because of the need to assuage an unusual power drive or to acquire material possessions.
 The difference manifests itself in the care taken by the servant-first to make sure that other people's highest priority needs are being served."